vicrsp/udacity-ds-2022/src/capstone/README.md

 #### :**chart_with_upwards_trend**: The Data

 The data used in this project can be downloaded from [Kaggle] (https://www.kaggle.com/datasets/averkij/tennessee-eastman-process-simulation-dataset).
+It was converted to csv using the R script available in `data\convert_raw.R`.

 #### :man_technologist: Installations